snikolin/MDDvsCTRL_NBACK/README.md

   0-, 1-, and 2-back tasks;

-EEG PROCESSING:
+EEG PROCESSING PIPELINE:
 Scripts can be run using MATLAB.
 Although not tested, open-source sofware Octave may also be able to run the scripts.
-The MDDvsCTRL_pipeline calls all other scripts and coordinates processing steps.
+The MDDvsCTRL_pipeline script calls all other scripts/functions and coordinates processing steps.

 SPSS STATISTICAL ANALYSES: